nus-cs2103-AY2223S2/tp/docs/UserGuide.md

 ### Deleting a task: `delete task`

-Removes a task from a selected group.
+This removes a task from your selected group.

 **Command Format:**